WRC is a shortcut for --->'Wreck Removal Convention' or for "World Radiocommunication Conference".

 Overall, the WRC plays an important role in shaping the regulatory environment for maritime communication systems and technologies.
 The decisions made at the conference can have far-reaching implications for the safety and efficiency of maritime operations.

-Related Articles to the term 'WRC'
+Related Articles to the Term 'WRC'

-'Discharge' ■■■■■■■■■■
+'Discharge' ■■■■■■■■■

 Discharge in the maritime context refers to the release or expulsion of substances, usually wastes or . . .
 Read More

-'Damage' ■■■■■■
+'Damage' ■■■■■■■

 The Pollution Damage caused by Oil from Oil Tankers might have a serious impact on the nature.
 So the . . .
 Read More

-Carriage in the maritime context refers to the transport of goods and passengers by sea.
-This term encompasses . . .
+Energy Consumption: Energy consumption in the maritime context refers to the amount of energy used by . . .
 Read More